joe-antognini/joe-antognini.github.io/_posts/2020-02-10-pneumothorax.md

 quite good at catching myself before I went into a sneeze and suppressing it.
 Even a very small cough felt like I was blowing out a rib.
-But you can't go forever without sneezing, so for anyone who is currently recovering from a pleurodesis, a trick I learned was to tighly clutch the area with the incision before coughing or sneezing.
+But you can't go forever without sneezing, so for anyone who is currently recovering from a pleurodesis, a trick I learned was to tightly clutch the area with the incision before coughing or sneezing.
 That dramatically reduces the pain.

 The recovery was also accompanied by a lot of chest pain.
 Pleurodesis can do a